bongochong/CombinedPrivacyBlockLists/NoFormatting/README.md

 - A plain list of [the domains blocked by my main hosts files](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/BlacklistedDomains.txt).

-- [The whitelist](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/WhitelistedDomains.txt) for my main hosts files.
+- [The whitelist](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/WhitelistedDomains.txt) for my hosts and PAC files.

 - A [list of supplementary domains to block](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/NoFormatting/AdditionalSupplementaryHosts.txt) (which is compiled from my own observations and an ever-shifting list of sources, and is included in my main hosts files).